bucktoothsir/crypto_monster/README.md

 zappa update dev
 ```
 ## Frontend
-The frontend is hosted on AWS S3.
+The frontend is  on AWS S3.
 You can also run it in the local enrironment.
 ### Run in local.
 ```bash
 cd frontend